Crosspointe C

 No analysis available

-I looked for explicit owner-occupancy figures and descriptive phrases such as '80% owner occupied' or 'highly owner occupied,' but found nothing.
-Since the remarks never address owner occupancy, the percentage remains unknown.
+I looked for explicit owner-occupancy figures or descriptive language such as '80% owner occupied' or 'highly owner occupied,' but found nothing.
+Since the remarks do not provide a percentage or owner-occupancy description, the value remains unknown.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.